AlexCue987/reveal.js/kotest.md

 <img src="doubleNotPrecise.png" />

+Similar matchers for temporal types

 ---

-Let's refactor a test to be more specific and less fragile
+Let's apply this knowledge - refactor a test to be more specific and less fragile

 ---